 There are a wide variety of dairy substitutions and dairy-free recipes that will help you to follow a Dairy-Free Keto Diet lifestyle.

 While doing this diet we would recommend you to exclude butter and prefer ghee, coconut oil or olive oil.

-Keto is the new favorite in the health and wellness sector.
-As, a larger population is moving from paleo to keto diet larger is the trust over Dairy-Free Keto Diet.
+Keto is the new favourite in the health and wellness sector.
+As a larger population is moving from paleo to keto diet larger is the trust over Dairy-Free Keto Diet.

 Benefits of A Keto diet

-This diet leads to state of ketosis.
-In the state of ketosis your liver produces ketones, which will use dietary and/or stored body fat to create energy.
+This diet leads to a state of ketosis.
+In the state of ketosis, your liver produces ketones, which will use dietary and/or stored body fat to create energy.
 Your body will burn fat for energy in the absence of carbohydrates in your diet.
-Body will now use fat instead of your body pumping out insulin constantly which shuttles blood sugar (glucose) into cells for fuel.
+The body will now use fat instead of your body pumping out insulin constantly which shuttles blood sugar (glucose) into cells for fuel.

 Our body produces glucagon instead of insulin and which leads to stimulation of lipolysis.
 This state of ketosis lets the body create ketones which are anti-inflammatory and clean fuel for your brain.
 You have sustained energy as the fat burns slower.